 Many pets love to spend time outdoors, so you should routinely check them for ticks.
 Remember, ticks can migrate between hosts, so it’s possible for pets to bring ticks to their owners or other pets.

-If you have a pet, be sure to follow these prevention practices to reduce the risk of a bite and/or tick-borne illness for your pet and yourself:
+If you have a pet, be sure to follow these prevention practices to reduce the risk of a bite and/or tick-borne illness for you and your pet:

 That said, not all bugs are harmful and dangerous—and if you’re being safe, camping should be enjoyable for everyone.
-If you’re camping with kids this year, we’ve created a fun printable activity for little ones to spot friendly, crawling critters, and learning what types of bugs should definitely be avoided when outdoors.
+If you’re camping with kids this year, we’ve created a fun printable activity for little ones to spot friendly critters and learn which types of bugs should be avoided when outdoors.

 In the event that you are bitten by a tick, be sure you know how to safely remove it and when to see a healthcare provider if you are concerned about Lyme disease or Rocky Mountain spotted fever.
-If you are at risk of contracting a tick-borne disease, we encourage you to visit your healthcare provider for an evaluation and/or treatment (and consider taking a Lyme disease blood test).
+If you’re at risk of contracting a tick-borne disease, we encourage you to visit your healthcare provider for an evaluation and/or treatment (and consider taking a Lyme disease blood test.